verbb/formie/docs/forms/multi-site.md

 #### Translation icons

 Beside translatable field labels, a **translation icon** indicates that the value can differ per site.
-On the primary site, you are editing the canonical default.
-On other sites, you are editing an override that applies only there.
+On the source site, you are editing the canonical default.
+On other enabled sites, you are editing an override that applies only there.

 #### What gets saved where